Scottish-Tech-Army/learning-play-audit/surveyclient/README.md

 # Learning and Play Audit Survey web application

-This project contains the React web application for the LTL survey.
+This project contains the React web application for the LtL survey.
 It was created using [Create React App](https://facebook.github.io/create-react-app/docs/getting-started).

 ## Building